whleucka/hyper/README.md

 Based on these results, Nebula achieved a transaction rate of 6,951.04 trans/sec, Leaf achieved 7,204.38 trans/sec, and Laravel achieved 632.77 trans/sec 😔.

-These numbers demonstrate the strong performance of Nebula dev and Leaf 3.0, making them excellent choices for high-traffic applications.
+These numbers demonstrate the strong performance of Nebula and Leaf, making them excellent choices for high-traffic applications.

 - *Command: `siege -c 10 -t 1s $APP_URL`*
 - *Server is on LAN*